NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 In addition to storing instance data, CDB also stores the schema (the YANG models), on disk and reads it into memory on startup.
 Having a large schema (many or large YANG models) loaded means both disk and RAM will be used, even when starting up an "empty" NSO, i.e., no instance data is stored in CDB.

 In particular, device YANG models can be of considerable size.
 For example, the YANG models in recent versions of Cisco IOS XR have over 750,000 lines.
-Loading one such NED will consume about 1GB GB of RAM and slightly less disk space.
+Loading one such NED will consume about 1GB of RAM and slightly less disk space.
 In a mixed vendor network, you would load NEDs for all or some of these device types.
 With CDM, you can have multiple XR NEDs loaded to support communicating with different versions of XR and similarly for other devices, further consuming resources.

 In comparison, most CLI NEDs only model a subset of a device and, are as a result, much smaller, most often under 100,000 lines of YANG.